tonyatoms/glissando/README.md

 glissando
 =========

-Glissando is a system to calculate a payment or payments which takes into account both the consumer's ability to pay as well as optionally, the producers's financial status, the cost of production and sales volume.
+Glissando is a system to calculate a payment or payments which takes into account both the consumer's ability to pay as well as optionally, the producers's financial status, the cost of production and sales volume (both to-date and expected).
 At its core, Glissando is a set of calculations using multiple sliding scales.

 WARNING: this project is in its very early stage and is subject to large changes of the code-base, including project-wide name changes and API changes.